-- Grubbing, clearing, and grading of a construction staging area - Demolition and replacement in-kind of three minor buildings totaling approximately 700 square feet (ft) (65 square meters [m]) - Minor roadway and pavement removal - Realignment of utility lines along a portion of the adjacent roadway - Filling of the marine revetment area-possibly with suitable dredged material - Transportation of dredged material - Pile driving for wharf construction

-During facilities construction, use of heavy equipment generally occurs during daytime hours and would occur in industrial areas that have generally higher ambient noise levels.
-Heavy equipment would generate the highest noise levels throughout the construction phase, and would diminish the farther sensitive noise receptors are from the construction site.
+- Grubbing, clearing, and grading of a construction staging area - Demolition and replacement in-kind of three minor buildings totaling approximately 700 square feet (ft2) (25 square meters [m2]) - Minor roadway and pavement removal - Realignment of utility lines along a portion of the adjacent roadway - Filling of the marine revetment area-possibly with suitable dredged material - Transportation of dredged material - Pile driving for wharf construction generate the highest noise levels throughout the construction phase, and would diminish the farther sensitive noise receptors are from the construction site.
 Use of heavy equipment would depend on the construction schedule, and would not be permanent.
 Temporary increases in truck traffic used to transport dredged material, as well as to bring materials on- and off-site would also produce greater noise disturbance within and near the construction corridors.
 Volume 6 contains a discussion of impacts from roadway noise.
 The method for disposing of dredged materials would be transporting to a beneficial reuse site, an upland placement site, or an Ocean Dredged Material Disposal Site.
 The latter would remain offshore as is discussed in the following section.